SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 <img src="{{ site.baseurl }}/images/2020-12-08-beautiful-vaccines-case-rates.jpg" width="400" height="265" alt="Pfizer/BioNTech: case rates in treatment &amp; control arms" title="Pfizer/BioNTech: case rates in treatment &amp; control arms" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 Obviously, there's a _lot of stuff_ in there, going over the trial results in excruciating detail.
 I've personally only excruciated a tiny bit of it, but I want to call attention to this _beautiful_ plot (p.
 58 of the Pfizer/BioNTech submission, p.
-30 of the FDA reanalysis).
+30 of the FDA reanalysis):
 - The horizontal axis is time.
 The first injection occurred on day 1, and the second on day 21.
 - The vertical axis is the frequency of COVID-19 cases seen, as a fraction of the number